zhaoguolong-sy2/terraform-provider-alicloud/website/docs/r/cr_ee_instance.html.markdown

 * `instance_type` - (Required, String) Type of Container Registry Enterprise Edition instance.
 Valid values: `Basic`, `Standard`, `Advanced`.
 * `instance_name` - (Required, String) Name of Container Registry Enterprise Edition instance.
 * `custom_oss_bucket` - (Optional, String) Name of your customized oss bucket.
 Use this bucket as instance storage if set.
+* `password`- (Optional, Sensitive, Available in 1.132.0) The password of the Instance.
+The password is a string of 8 to 30 characters and must contain uppercase letters, lowercase letters, and numbers.
+* `kms_encrypted_password` - (Optional, Available in 1.132.0+) An KMS encrypts password used to an instance.
+If the `password` is filled in, this field will be ignored.
+* `kms_encryption_context` - (Optional, MapString, Available in 1.132.0+) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating instance with `kms_encrypted_password`.
+See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
+It is valid when `kms_encrypted_password` is set.

 ## Attributes Reference